 You can learn the full history of Royal Canin, including details on when they were bought out by Mars Petcare, on our Royal Canin Review Page.

 While Royal Canin may not be quite as vocal on their use of veterinary nutritionists to develop their recipes, we know for a fact that they utilize them and have an array of expertise on hand.

 Their Nutritional Philosophy goes into detail about their approach to the development of their food and is a good read for anyone interested.

 As with the previous two brands, Royal Canin’s product range is enormous and includes recipes for dogs of all shapes and sizes.

 However, as we mentioned earlier, Royal Canin is one of the brands focusing on breed-specific recipes.

 This breed-specific focus means that as long as your dog isn’t a part of a very unusual breed, Royal Canin will have a recipe tailor-made for them.

 Some of their most popular recipes include a German Shepherd Adult Recipe, Labrador Retriever Adult Recipe, and a Golden Retriever Adult Recipe.

 We recommend you check out the full range of Royal Canin recipes here to see if there is one for your dog’s breed.

-Alternatively, we’ve recommended one of our favorite Royal Canin generic recipes, which is best suited to working dogs or those that are very active.
+Alternatively, we’ve recommended one of our favorite Royal Canin generic recipes, which is best suited to medium-sized dogs.